 Extraordinary Claims Require Extraordinary Evidence – The Carl Sagan Legacy

-It is easy to forget that the extraordinary human that is Carl Sagan has not been with us for over 20 years now, having died from pneumonia in the winter of 1996 at the age of just 62.
+It is easy to forget that the extraordinary human being that is Carl Sagan hasn’t been with us for over 20 years now, passing away from pneumonia in 1996 at the age of just 62.
 It is easy to forget that, because – like the man himself – his legacy speaks with an unfaltering voice that threatens to inspire even the harshest of critics and the staunchest of oppositions.

 How I Met Carl Sagan

 Okay, so I have never actually ‘met’ Carl Sagan, or indeed ever watched him live; he had already passed for quite some time by the time I realized of his existence.
-It was around 2005 that a 13-year-old me walked into an auditorium for a class, and instead was made to sit through an entire episode of the TV series Cosmos: A Personal Voyage, in which a man with funny eyebrows and a penchant for turtlenecks talked about science.
+It was around 2005 that a 13-year-old me walked into an auditorium expecting another science class, and instead was made to sit through an entire episode of the TV series Cosmos: A Personal Voyage, in which a man with funny eyebrows and a penchant for turtlenecks talked endlessly about space and evolution.

 Sounds like fun for a high school subject – the catch?
 A science report on each episode was to be submitted the following week.
 Needless to say, everyone enjoyed the actual class itself, and not so much the homework.
 We were curious kids, hungry for science and knowledge, and we quickly learned to appreciate the eloquence of Sagan’s speech.
 He did not have the most powerful voice, but when he used it to explain tough theories they suddenly made all the sense in the world.